gerekper/ganjaking/wp-content/plugins/seedprod-coming-soon-pro-5/README.txt

 == Description ==

-= SeedProd - Drag & Drop WordPress Website Builder & Landing Page Builder =
+= SeedProd - Drag & Drop WordPress Website Builder, Landing Page Builder, Coming Soon Page & Maintenance Mode =

 SeedProd was originally created in 2011 and allowed you to create a Coming Soon Page or a Maintenance Mode Page.
 You could work on your website in private while visitors see a "Coming Soon" or "Maintenance Mode" page.
 It still does this and really well!